aazuspan/sankee/README.md

 ```

 ### For Developers
-Currently, pipenv is used to store development dependencies.
-The following steps install and activate a pipenv development environment
+Currently, pipenv is used to track development dependencies.
+The following steps install and activate a pipenv development environment.
 ```sh
 # Create a local repository
 git clone https://github.com/aazuspan/sankee